 That means the initial investment in these products isn’t going to be as great which is always nice.

-Granted, Energy Star product savings will vary by the type of device, your usage and energy costs in your area.
+Granted, Energy Star product savings will vary by the type of device, your usage, and energy costs in your area.

-Close Doors & Use The Power Button/Switch
+Close Doors & Flip The Power Switch

 I’m sure you’ve heard this one a million times before:

 Shut the lights when you leave the room!Almost everyone’s parents